 Applying for a Finnish Citizenship

-It is possible to apply a Finnish citizenship after you have lived at least 5 years in Finland.
-You must have intermediate proficiency level of any of the two official languages of Finland, either Swedish or Finnish language.
-For those married to or in a registered partnership with a Finnish citizen for more than three years, the residence requirement is reduced to four years continuous residence.
+It is possible to apply for Finnish citizenship after you have lived at least 5 years in Finland.
+You must have an intermediate proficiency level in any of the two official languages of Finland, either Swedish or Finnish language.
+For those married to or in a registered partnership with a Finnish citizen for more than three years, the residence requirement is reduced to four years of continuous residence.
 Finnish law allows dual citizenship.

 Living Costs in Finland

 We have listed the living cost estimates when residing in Finland.
-Don't get the numbers too seriously, because there is still a lot of variance depending on the location where you live.
+Don't take the numbers too seriously, because there are still a lot of variances depending on the location where you live.

 Renting a Home

 Renting an apartment is expensive in Finland.
-You may need to pay more than 700 euros a month for a single room apartment in Helsinki center.
-If you prefer to live outside the city center, apartment rentals are lower.
+You may need to pay more than 700 euros a month for a single-room apartment in the Helsinki centre.
+If you prefer to live outside the city centre, apartment rental prices are lower.
 Living outside the capital area lowers the cost of living.
 For example, in Turku, renting an apartment with two rooms may cost only 500 euros.
-In terms of taxation, smaller municipalities usually have higher income tax rates compared to big cities where there are noticeably higher number of residents/employees.
+In terms of taxation, smaller municipalities usually have higher city tax rates compared to big cities where there is a noticeably higher number of residents/employees.

-To save money of your net income, it is practical to live with your family, spouse or friends.
-Sharing the monthly costs reduce your expenses a lot.
-But you must be able to get along well with others to live comfortably in the name of more affordable living in this one of the most expensive countries in the world. :)
+To save money on your net income, it is practical to live with your family, spouse or friends.
+Sharing the monthly costs reduces your expenses a lot.
+But you must be able to get along well with others to live comfortably in the name of more affordable living in this one of the most expensive countries in the world.

 Food in Finland is not cheap either.
 Luckily, there are now low-cost food brands available.
-Preparing food at home is always a more affordable way of living than frequent dine out in restaurants.
+Preparing food at home is always a more affordable way of living than frequent dining out in restaurants.

-Fast food meals cost 8 euros.
-Low-priced restaurants serve meals for 15 euros.
-In average quality restaurants, you need to pay 20 to 30 euros for a meal, 4 euros for a coke and 8 euros for a beer.
+Fast food meals cost 10 euros.
+Low-priced restaurants serve meals for 20 euros.
+In average-quality restaurants, you need to pay 20 to 40 euros for a meal, 4 euros for a Coke and 8 euros for a beer.

-We are using so far two of our top choices as the best payment cards in Finland, Curve Card and Norwegian Card.
+We are using one of our top choices as the payment card in Finland, Curve Card.

 There are some other expenses that you will most likely face in Finland: